History of Asia: Korea: Joseon dynasty (1392–1897)

 Gyeonghoeru of Gyeongbokgung, the Joseon dynasty's royal palace.

-In early-modern Korea, the 500-year-old kingdom, Goryeo fell and new dynasty Joseon rose in August 5, 1392.
+In early-modern Korea, the 500-year-old kingdom, Goryeo fell and the new dynasty Joseon rose in August 5, 1392.
 Taejo of Joseon changed the country's name from Goryeo to Joseon.
 Sejong the Great created Hangul, the modern Korean alphabet, in 1443; likewise the Joseon dynasty saw several improvements in science and technology, like Sun Clocks, Water Clocks, Rain-Measuring systems, Star Maps, and detailed records of Korean small villages.
 The ninth king, Seongjong accomplished the first complete Korean law code in 1485.
 So the culture and people's lives were improved again.

-In 1592, Japan under Toyotomi Hideyoshi invaded Korea.
-That war is Imjin war.
-Before that war, Joseon was in a long peace like PAX ROMANA.
-So Joseon was not ready for the war.
-Joseon had lost again and again.
-Japanese army conquered Seoul.
-The whole Korean peninsula was in danger.
-But Yi Sun-sin, the most renowned general of Korea, defeated Japanese fleet in southern Korea coast even 13 ships VS 133 ships.
+In 1592, Japan under Toyotomi Hideyoshi invaded Korea in the Imjin War.
+Before that war, Joseon was in a long peace like Pax Romana.
+So Joseon was unprepared for the war and faced multiple defeats.
+The Japanese army conquered Seoul and the whole Korean peninsula was in danger.
+But Yi Sun-sin, the most renowned Korean general, led 13 ships to victory against the Japanese fleet of 133 ships off the southern coast of Korea.
 This incredible battle is called "Battle of Myeongnyang".
-After that, Ming dynasty helped Joseon, and Japan lost the battle.
+Thereafter, the Ming dynasty helped Joseon, and Japan lost the battle.
 So Toyotomi Hideyoshi's campaign in Korea failed, and the Tokugawa Shogunate has later began.
 Korea was hurt a lot at Imjin war.
-Not long after, Manchurian people invaded Joseon again.
-It is called Qing invasion of Joseon.
+Not long after, the Manchurian people invaded Joseon in the Qing invasion of Joseon.
 The first invasion was for sake.
 Because Qing was at war between Ming, so Ming's alliance with Joseon was threatening.
 And the second invasion was for Joseon to obey Qing.
 After that, Qing defeated Ming and took the whole Chinese territories.
 Joseon also had to obey Qing because Joseon lose the second war against Qing.